It Came From Outer Space (1953) - Crash landing

 Universal Pictures

-Apart from the complex themes the film explores, it also manages to be rock-solid and highly influential alien invasion entertainment.
-The concept of aliens that are grotesque (to humans) in their natural state assuming the likenesses of humans may seem cliché nowadays, but it was entirely novel at the time.
-The much more well-known Invasion of the Body Snatchers would model itself very closely after It Came from Outer Space, aping not only the body-snatching concept but also the underlying themes relating to Cold War paranoia.
+Apart from the complex themes the film explores, it also manages to be rock-solid, highly influential alien-invasion entertainment.
+The concept of aliens who are grotesque (to humans) in their natural state, assuming human form, may seem cliché nowadays, but it was entirely novel at the time.

 RELATED: Why ‘Fire in the Sky’ Is the Most Terrifying Alien Movie Ever Made

-The film was directed by Jack Arnold, who would go on to direct many of the greatest science fiction films of all time, including The Creature from the Black Lagoon and The Incredible Shrinking Man.
-It Came from Outer Space was the start of a hot-streak for Arnold that collectively would define the ‘50s sci-fi aesthetic, as well as influence prominent filmmakers of later generations such as John Carpenter and Joe Dante.
 Unfortunately, the film was overshadowed by the release of George Pal and Byron Haskin’s War of the Worlds that same year, which sported full-color photography and Academy Award-winning special effects.
-The explosive dumb-fun of that movie would go on to inspire countless other alien invasion flicks like Earth vs. the Flying Saucers and Invaders from Mars.
+The explosive dumb fun of that movie would go on to inspire countless other alien-invasion flicks like Earth vs. the Flying Saucers and Invaders from Mars.
 Despite this, the importance of Arnold’s scrappy, black-and-white sci-fi debut cannot be overstated.

 It Came From Outer Space (1953) - In the Desert